Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 💫 What is the most popular part of Hong Kong?

-The Kowloon peninsula, which includes the Tsim Sha Tsui and Mong Kok neighborhoods, is the most popular part of Hong Kok.
+The Kowloon peninsula, which includes the Tsim Sha Tsui and Mong Kok neighborhoods, is the most popular part of Hong Kong.
 These neighborhoods are tourist hotspots and host a variety of attractions, meaning that they are usually quite crowded.

 Conclusion